-The main function of a rectifier is to convert the AC input to DC power as utilized by the inverter.
+The main function of a rectifier is to convert the AC input to DC power to the inverter.
 The inverter then converts the DC power to AC power for the load.
-UPS uses the most efficient method of charging the batteries by utilizing DC power.
+UPS uses the most efficient method of charging to charge the batteries which is the DC power.